Favmir/UsefulCapsLock/README.md

 [Caps Lock + grayed out key] carries out pre-determined functions.
 You can see what exactly they do by clicking on the GUI.

-[Mouse Lock] checkbox disables mouse input and only enables it when you press [Caps Lock + S], so you won’t have to suffer from Touchpad palm press syndrome anymore.
+[Mouse Lock] checkbox disables mouse input and only enables it when you press [Caps Lock + W], so you won’t have to suffer from Touchpad palm press syndrome anymore.

 I've left this script running while playing games, and so far had no problem at all with single-player games.
 I've only tested a few multiplayer games: